novomatic-tech/keycloak-kibana/readme.md

   Since it's hard to keep up with Kibana release train, this repository does not attempt to do it.
-  However, you can still try to build the plugin which will work with your Kibana version:
+  However, you can still try to build the plugin which works with your Kibana version (the plugin was tested with the major Kibana releases and hardly anything has changed):

-  - Change the `kibana.version` property in the `package.json` file to your desired Kibana version (it should work with 5.x - 6.2.x)
+  - Just change the `kibana.version` property in the `package.json` file to your desired Kibana version (it should work with 5.x - 6.2.x)
   - Build and install the plugin

 ## Configuration